hugemane/sbt-multi-independent-project/README.md

-# sbt-multi-independent-project
+# SBT multi level project (with independent sub-module build)

-SBT multi level project
+It would be nice to have one's cake and eat it.